-Kidoz Inc., incorporated in Anguilla, British West Indies in 2005, is a focused AdTech solution provider.
-Owner of the Kidoz SDK and Kidoz Connect Programmatic network, a Children's Online Privacy Protection Rule ("COPPA") & General Data Protection Regulation ("GDPR") compliant contextual mobile advertising network that reaches kids, teens, and families every month.
+Kidoz Inc. (the "Company", "Kidoz" or "we"), incorporated in Anguilla, British West Indies in 2005, is a focused AdTech solution provider.
+The Company is the owner of the Kidoz SDK and Kidoz Connect Programmatic network, a Children's Online Privacy Protection Rule ("COPPA") & General Data Protection Regulation ("GDPR") compliant contextual mobile advertising network that reaches kids, teens, and families every month.
 Google certified and Apple approved, Kidoz provides a suite of advertising technology that connects brands, content publishers and families.
 The Company has created a network that app developers use to compliantly monetize traffic and advertisers rely on to reach their customers.
 Kidoz has developed contextual targeting tools to enable brands to reach their ideal customers.

-Subsequent to the year ended December 31, 2022, Kidoz Inc. continued out of the jurisdiction of the Anguillian Business Companies Act, 2022, and into the jurisdiction of the Canada Business Corporations Act ("CBCA").
+Effective January 1, 2023, Kidoz Inc. continued out of the jurisdiction of the Anguillian Business Companies Act, 2022, and into the jurisdiction of the Canada Business Corporations Act ("CBCA").